 - We have developed a noninvasive stress test, peripheral arterial tonometry (PAT), to index those most vulnerable to Mental Stress Ischemia.

 - We have observed an inverse relationship of TNF-alpha and parasympathetic withdrawal in subjects who become ischemic and have specific regional brain activation.
 We plan to devote further investigation into this link in the future.

 - In the upcoming year we will work collaboratively with our Vascular Biology colleagues to develop other constructs which may contribute to Mental Stress Ischemia, such as our recent data suggesting an up regulation of ET-1.

 - Psychological stress and sudden cardiac death have been strongly correlated in epidemiological studies, yet the underlying physiologic link remains poorly understood.
 The ICD population allows evaluation of effects of mental stress on arrhythmia.
 Dr. Lampert’s landmark study in this population described the effects of emotional stress with a standardized anger protocol upon ventricular tachycardia.
 This past year these observations were extended with publications concerning several clinical electrophysiologic correlates which may explain the increased risk in these patients.
 A recent report in JACC described an increase in T wave heterogeneity in those who are vulnerable to ventricular tachycardia as a result of psychological stress.
 Future directions include the mechanisms and prognostic implications of this effect, as well as effects of gender and psychological profile.
 Ongoing studies include emotional triggering of atrial fibrillation and the role of stress reactivity, as well as the impact of anger on T-wave heterogeneity in daily life, the theme of her current RO-1.

-Professor of Internal Medicine (Cardiology)
+Robert W Berliner Professor of Medicine (Cardiology)